HowieTKL/coding-tidbits/README.md

-Load as Gradle project. coding-tidbits contains various programming challenges.
+Solutions to various programming challenges.